The Statistical Fairness-Accuracy Frontier: Abstract

 \section{Abstract}

-Machine learning models must balance accuracy and fairness, but these goals often conflict, particularly when data come from multiple demographic groups.
-A useful tool for understanding this trade-off is the fairness–accuracy (FA) frontier, which characterizes the set of models that cannot be simultaneously improved in both fairness and accuracy.
-Prior analyses of the FA frontier provide a full characterization under the assumption of complete knowledge of population distributions—an unrealistic ideal.
-We study the FA frontier in the finite-sample regime, showing how it deviates from its population counterpart and quantifying the worst-case gap between them.
-In particular, we derive minimax-optimal estimators that depend on the designer’s knowledge of the covariate distribution.
-For each estimator, we characterize how finite-sample effects asymmetrically impact each group’s risk, and identify optimal sample allocation strategies.
-Our results transform the FA frontier from a theoretical construct into a practical tool for policymakers and practitioners who must often design algorithms with limited data.
+We study fairness–accuracy tradeoffs when a single predictive model must serve multiple demographic groups.
+A useful tool for understanding this tradeoff is the fairness–accuracy (FA) Pareto frontier, which characterizes the set of models that cannot be improved in either fairness or accuracy without worsening the other.
+While characterizing the FA frontier requires full knowledge of the data distribution, we focus on the finite-sample regime, quantifying how well a designer can approximate any point on the frontier from limited data and bounding the worst-case gap.
+In particular, we derive worst-case-optimal estimators that depend on the designer’s knowledge of the covariate distribution.
+For each estimator, we characterize how finite-sample effects asymmetrically impact each group’s welfare and identify optimal sample allocation strategies.
+Finally, we provide uniform finite-sample bounds for the entire FA frontier, yielding confidence bands that quantify the reliability of welfare comparisons across alternative fairness–accuracy tradeoffs.